Resources and Documents

 Section 2

-Any players found to have one of the Pokémon described below in their Battle Team have committed a Team Error: Severe infraction and should be penalized appropriately as outlined in the Pokémon Video Game Penalty Guidelines.
+Any competitors found to have one of the Pokémon described below in their Battle Team have committed a Team Error: Severe infraction and should be penalized appropriately as outlined in the Pokémon Video Game Penalty Guidelines.

 Any Pokémon with an attack, Ability, Nature, stat, or other attribute that results in a potential competitive advantage that cannot be obtained through normal gameplay or official promotions